Mikaela/mikaela.github.io/pages/channel.markdown

 **[Suomeksi](channel.fi.html)**

-Rules of my IRC channels that may or may not exist with multiple names in multiple networks.<br/>The channels which use these rules should link to this page in ENTRYMSG (or other automatic msg by bot) or topic.
-Channel URL is not so good as many clients hide it somewhere.
+Rules of channel X in network Y.<br/>The channels which use these rules should link to this page in ENTRYMSG (or other automatic msg by bot) or topic.
+Channel URL is not so good as many clients hide it somewhere (which actually happens with everything else than topic)

 *[More about my bot (which might or might not be on this channel) here.](bot.html)*